Please review the following race rules and instructions before race day

 The route is around an area of outstanding natural beauty so please ensure that no rubbish is left or discarded at any point on the route.

-The start and finish of the race will be at the Bridgewater monument, Ashridge estate.
+The start and finish of the race will be in the field just behind the visitor centre at the Bridgewater monument, Ashridge estate.
 There are toilets and ample free parking available at the start.
 Please park in the first car park to the left a you drive towards the monument.

-The use of ipods and mp3 players is permitted but please ensure that you are able to hear other runners and marshalls if using them.
+The use of ipods and mp3 players is permitted but please ensure that you are able to hear other runners and marshals if using them.

 Competitors will not be allowed to start the race after 10am, so please ensure you arrive before this time.
 If you arrive late and decide to run in any event, you will not be issued a number.